qianglise/cmakeintro/content/hello-cmake.rst

    .. code-block:: bash

-      $ cmake -S. -Bbuild
+      cmake -S. -Bbuild

-   To switch to another generator, we will use the ``-G`` switch:
+   To switch to another generator, we will use the ``-G`` switch (make sure that the Ninja is correctly built before running the command below):

    .. code-block:: bash

-      $ cmake -S. -Bbuild -GNinja
+      cmake -S. -Bbuild -GNinja

    Options to be used at build-system generation are passed with the ``-D`` switch.
 For example, to change compilers:

    .. code-block:: bash

-      $ cmake -S. -Bbuild -GNinja -DCMAKE_CXX_COMPILER=clang++
+      cmake -S. -Bbuild -GNinja -DCMAKE_CXX_COMPILER=clang++

    Finally, you can access to the full CMake manual with:

    .. code-block:: bash

-      $ cmake --help-full
+      cmake --help-full

    You can also inquire about a specific module, command or variable:

    .. code-block:: bash

-      $ cmake --help-variable CMAKE_GENERATOR
+      cmake --help-variable CMAKE_GENERATOR

 A complete toolchain
 --------------------

 The family of tools provided with CMake offers a complete toolchain to manage the development cycle: from sources to build artifacts, testing, and deployment.
 We refer to these stages as *CMake times* and each tool is appropriate at a specific time.
 In this workshop, we will discuss:

 - **CMake time** or **configure time**.
 This is the stage when ``cmake`` is invoked to parse the ``CMakeLists.txt`` in your project, configure and generate the build system.
 - **Build time**.
 This is handled by the native build tools, but, as we have seen, these can be effectively wrapped by ``cmake`` itself.